 The iPhone remains in Lost Mode until it is unlocked.
-You see the current status in the iPhone's window on the iCloud Find My iPhone website.
+You see the current status in the iPhone's window on the iCloud Find iPhone website.
+When you unlock the phone, you need to re-enter your Apple ID password to restart iCloud services and re-enable Apple Pay.